Scarred tree: Shields

 Left: Aboriginal men making bark shields, c.
 1905.
-Right: Bark shield painted with bright colors, c.
+Right: Bark shield painted with bright colours, c.
 1905.

 Shields were made from bark or wood and usually had carved markings or painted designs.
 Shields were mainly used by Aboriginal warriors to defend themselves in dispute battles, often for commodities such as territory.
 A shield which had not lost a battle was thought to be inherently powerful and was a prized possession.
 They could also be used in many ceremonial traditions.

 Aboriginal shields come in two main types, broad shields, and parrying shields.
 Parrying shields parry blows from a club whereas broad shields block spears.
 Shields for parrying are thick, strong and narrow, whereas broad shields are wide but thin.
 Aboriginal shields were made from different materials in different areas, they were made from buttress root, mulga wood, and bark.
 A handle is attached or carved on the back and the shield was often painted with red and white patterns.
 Arragong and Tawarrang shields were carved of wood often with an outer layer of bark.
 Tawarrang shields were notably narrow and long and had patterns carved into the sides.
 This particular category of shield could also be used as a musical instrument when struck with a club, in addition to its use as a weapon.

 Locations

-Scarred trees are found among mature native trees, especially box gum and red gum trees, along rivers and lakes and at sacred sites.
-They are protected by legislation.
+Scarred trees are found among mature native trees, especially box gum and red gum trees, along rivers and lakes and at sacred sites; in some instances these trees are sacred sites themselves.
+In many instances they are protected by legislation.

 Canoe trees have been photographed along the Murray River at Waikerie and Kroehns Landing at Nildottie in South Australia, and on the Murrumbidgee River near Hay, New South Wales.

-RMIT Bundoora, Victoria has six scarred trees on their campus.
-They have developed a self-guided tour trail or information can be found on their website.
+Royal Melbourne Institute of Technology in Bundoora, Victoria has six scarred trees on its campus.
+It has developed a self-guided tour trail, and information can be found on its website.